House of the Dragon episode 8 recasts younger generation of Targaryen children

 You can read the biggest talking points from House of the Dragon episode eight here.

-House of the Dragon continues in the UK on Sky Atlantic on Monday 17 August at 2am, before repeating at 9pm later that day.
+House of the Dragon continues in the UK on Sky Atlantic on Mondays at 2am, before repeating at 9pm later that day.
 It is also available to watch on NOW.

 Register for free to continue reading